-Our FMX technology is a unique anti-fouling membrane filtration system that effectively separates solids and liquids from high solid, high density and and high viscosity waste streams to produce clean water or to concentrate and recover nutrients.
+BKT's FMX technology is a unique anti-fouling membrane filtration system that separates the most challenging high solid, high density and high viscosity digestate to recover valuable nutrients and transform "waste" into a profitable resource for our clients.

 Key benefits of FMX: